DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   1. What are the dates of data collection?

-  2. Is there information about the provenance of the data (e.g. when changes were made and by whom)?
+  2. Is there information about data provenance and versoning (e.g. when changes were made and by whom)?

   3. Are there missing or null values in the data?
 How is missing data handled/defined?